Exit 133 to close for 7 months

 TACOMA – Drivers who use the northbound Interstate 5 exit to Tacoma’s city center (exit 133) will soon have to take a different route to reach downtown Tacoma, I-705 and State Route 7.

-In mid-April, contractor crews building HOV [youtube youtube.com/w/?v=N83TS2Ad8R8&feature=youtu.be%5D that provides a driver’s perspective on how the detour will work.
+In mid-April, contractor crews building HOV that provides a driver’s perspective on how the detour will work.

 “The detour is straightforward, but we expect some backups to occur during peak commute hours,” said WSDOT Project Engineer Gaius Sanoy.
 “We’re asking commuters to plan ahead or take alternate routes if possible.”